 Whether you want a low monthly bill or a big bucket of data, MetroPCS has a plan that will deliver what you're asking for.
 Plans start at $30 a month for 2GB of data, which matches what Cricket offers.
-A better deal is MetroPCS's $40 a month plan, which features a still-generous 5GB of data after a summertime promotion that offered 6GB of data.
+A better deal is MetroPCS's $40 a month plan, which features 5GB of data; only AT&T offers more at that price.

 MetroPCS really shines in its unlimited data plan.
 You can get unlimited data for $50 a month if you don't mind restricting your video streams to 480p.
 A $60 monthly unlimited plan adds 10GB of LTE hotspot data.

 MetroPCS now lets you add extra lines to each of its plans for $30 each.
 That's a better deal on more expensive plans, and it matches what rival Boost charges for additional lines.

 If there's one area where MetroPCS continues to struggle, it's in handling customer service questions.

 If there's one area where MetroPCS continues to struggle, it's in handling customer service questions.
 While MetroPCS' online support site has improved — it now includes documentation for various phones — the carrier doesn't always answer questions promptly on social media.
 Phone support features a maze of automated voice-recognition options that you have to navigate, adding time to support calls.
 MetroPCS reps struggled to answer our questions, and we struggled to understand the answers.
 If you anticipate needing to interact with support a lot, that may be reason enough to give MetroPCS a pass.